Catskill Game Farm

-History: The Catskill Game Farm (1933-2006)
+History

 The Catskill Game Farm was opened in 1933 by Roland Lindemann and it was sold to his daughter Kathie Schulz in 1989.
-In August 2006, the Catskill Game Farm announced that it would be closing on October 9 that year, ending over 70 years of operation citing declining business.
-Business peaked in the 1960s.
-An auction was held in October 2006 to sell off equipment and animals.
-The auction was held over two days and it attracted over 1,000 potential bidders from US, Canada and Mexico.

 At first, it held only deer, donkeys, and sheep.
 In 1958, the United States Department of Agriculture recognized Catskill Game Farm as a zoo, and it became the first privately owned venture to achieve such status.
 The collection was then allowed to grow more exotic, and at the time of its closing, it hosted roughly 2,000 animals representing over 150 species, imported from around the world.

 The zoo spanned more than 914 acre, most of which was used to breed animals for other zoos worldwide.
 Only about 136 acre were available for public viewing, and then only in the summer and autumn.

+In August 2006, the Catskill Game Farm announced that it would be closing on October 9 that year, ending over 70 years of operation citing declining business.
+Business peaked in the 1960s.
+An auction was held in October 2006 to sell off equipment and animals.
+The auction was held over two days and it attracted over 1,000 potential bidders from US, Canada and Mexico.

+A 2026 documentary film, American Zoo, explores the history of the Catskill Game Farm and the work of its zoological director Heinz Heck.

-April The Giraffe (Born 2002)
+April the Giraffe

-A giraffe named April was born in 2002 at the Catskill Game Farm.
+A giraffe named April was born in 2000 at the Catskill Game Farm.

 Upon the closing of the Catskill Game Farm in October 2006, April was first sold to Adirondack Animal Land, in Vail Mills, New York; and then to Animal Adventure Park, in Harpursville, New York, in 2015, where she resided until her death on April 2, 2021.

 April became known internationally when a live video of the late stages of her pregnancy, along with her birth, were published on the Internet in 2017.